-- Heritage Suites: Large lounge area, separate bedroom with double bed and a single bed in the lounge, writing desk, wardrobe and drawers.
+- Heritage Suites: Large lounge area, separate bedroom with double bed and a single bed or sofa in the lounge, writing desk, wardrobe and drawers.
 Private bathroom with shower, toilet and washbasin.
 Large forward and side facing windows allow great views. - Mini Suites: Separate bedroom with a double bed and a single bed or sofa in the lounge, writing desk, wardrobe and drawers.
 Private bathroom with shower, toilet and washbasin.
-Mini Suites have windows. - Superior Plus Triple: One bunk (one upper and one lower berth) and one additional lower berth, writing desk, wardrobe and drawers.
+Mini Suites have windows. - Superior Plus Cabins: Two lower berths, writing desk, wardrobe and drawers.
 Private bathroom with shower, toilet and washbasin.
-These cabins have windows.
+These cabins have windows. \Cabin 411 has a double bed with upper bunk.